Eleanor Dark

 Child of the Century

-By Barbara Brooks
+by Barbara Brooks

 Eleanor Dark is a writer whose work lies at some central point, some pivotal place in this century.
 Born in 1901, she lived through, and recorded in her novels, the major events of the first half of the twentieth century: two wars, the Great Depression of the 1930s, the Cold War and fear of a nuclear holocaust.
 She wrote about indigenous rights, environmental degradation, the changing situation of women, social justice.
 One of a generation of writers who had a dream of what this country and culture could be, she gives us a lens through which we can see not just the past but also the deep present.
 There are tracks we can follow, we can know how we came to be here now.